yojoecapital/notes/CS-579 Online Social Network Analysis/Ch-7-Information-Diffusion-in-Social-Media.md

 - regardless of what marbles there are, herding always happens at the 4th level

-<span style="color:red">check slide 15-19 of "Ch 7 - Information Diffusion I" for a full example using Bayes' Rule</span>

 ### Herding Intervention

 - herding can be intervened by releasing private information